astronomer/docs/software/import-idp-groups.md

 1. In the Software UI, open the **System Admin** menu, then click **Teams**.
 2. Click **Create Team**.
-3. Give the team a name and a description, then select all local users that you want in the Team.
+3. Give the team a name and a description, then select all the users that you want in the Team.
 4. (Optional) Grant the Team a **System Level Role** if the Team needs system-level permissions.

 You can now add the local Team to a Workspace or Deployment as you would with an IdP Team or an individual user.